Pedestrian killed near Timaru named

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Police have released the name of a man who died after being hit by a truck inland from Timaru last week.
+Police have named the pedestrian who was hit by a truck and died near Cave, inland from Timaru, on Thursday.

-Jacob Craig Woodnorth (25), from Timaru, died on State Highway 8 near Cave on January 21.
+"Our thoughts are with his family and loved ones," a police spokesperson said.

-Police were alerted to the incident, reported as a pedestrian being hit on the highway near the intersection with Cleland Rd, about 9.30am.
+Police were advised of the incident, on State Highway 8, near the intersection with Cleland Rd, about 9.30am.

 The truck driver was uninjured.